 Tips!
 Read more about the best pizza pairings in our Wine & Pizza guide.

-A medium bodied Sangiovese will pair well with the following meat dishes:
+A medium-bodied Sangiovese will pair well with the following meat dishes:

-Sangiovese charcuterie pairing include:
+Sangiovese charcuterie pairings include:

 Sangiovese also pairs well with lighter meat such as chicken or turkey, especially with tomato sauce or herbs.

 Try Sangiovese with heavier chicken dishes, such as:

 A medium-bodied red wine like Sangiovese also works well with vegetarian dishes, especially on the heavier side.
 Grilled vegetables or vegetarian meat will pair well with a bottle of Sangiovese.
 Marinated vegetables on the grill can get an almost meaty texture and flavor.
 A versatile medium-bodied red like Sangiovese is a good pairing.

 The savory and herbaceous profile of the wine makes it an excellent choice for many vegetarian dishes, including: